-VOLUNTARY PRE-PAYMENT PLAN
+VOLUNTARY PREPAYMENT PLAN

-The College provides a voluntary prepayment plan to students and their families to help reduce the balance due upon entry.
+The school provides a voluntary prepayment plan to students and their families to help reduce the balance due upon entry.
 Details are available upon request from the Student Finance Office.

-CANCELLATIONS
+BUYER'S RIGHT TO CANCEL

 The applicant's signature on the Enrollment Agreement does not constitute admission into The School until the student has been accepted for admission by an official of The School.
 If the applicant is not accepted by The School, all monies paid will be refunded.

-The applicant may also request cancellation in writing after signing the agreement and receive a full refund of all monies paid, if the written request is made by midnight of the third day following the signing of the enrollment agreement or within the cancellation period specified in the state refund policy (if applicable), whichever is longer.
-Applicants who have not visited The School prior to enrollment will have the opportunity to withdraw without penalty within three business days following either the regularly scheduled orientation procedures or following a tour of The School facilities and inspection of equipment where training and services are provided.
-The refund will be made within 30 days of receipt of such notice.
+After the applicant has signed the Enrollment Agreement, the applicant may request cancellation by submitting a written notice prior to the close of business on the student's first day of class attendance, by midnight of the third business day following the signing of the agreement, or by midnight of the fifth business day after the student at the time the Enrollment Agreement is signed, then the student has the right to cancel at any time and receive a refund of all monies paid to date within 10 days of cancellation.
+Applicants who have signed the Enrollment Agreement but have not yet visited The School may cancel within three business days following either The School's regularly scheduled orientation procedures or a tour of The School's facilities and inspection of equipment, where training and services are provided.

-Cancellation will occur when the student gives a signed and dated written notice of cancellation to the Director of Admissions or President at the address shown on the front of this agreement.
-The written notice of cancellation need not take any particular form, and, however expressed, is effective if signed and dated by the student and if it states that the student no longer wishes to be bound by the Enrollment Agreement.
-A notice of cancellation may be given by mail, hand delivery or telegram.
+Cancellation will occur when the student gives a signed and dated written notice of cancellation to the Director of Admissions or President at the address shown on the front of the Enrollment Agreement.
+The written notice of cancellation need not take any particular form, and, however expressed, is effective if signed and dated by the student and states that the student no longer wishes to be bound by the Enrollment Agreement.
+A notice of cancellation may be given by mail, hand delivery, or telegram.
 The notice of cancellation, if sent by mail, is effective when deposited in the mail, properly addressed, with postage prepaid.
+The School shall mail a written acknowledgment of a student's cancellation within 18 calendar days of the postmark date of notification.
+Such written acknowledgment is not necessary if a refund has been mailed to the student within the 15 calendar days.